mohamuhsin/piano-keys/README.md

 **13.** Once the student has reached this point of the Happy Birthday song the lyrics changes from HAP-PY BIRTH-DAY TO YOU to HAP-PY BIRTH-DAY DEAR FRI-END.

+**14.** Now you have the lyrics HAP-PY BIRTH-DAY DEAR FRI-.
+To finish the line, you must add the -END to the song box under the piano.

+The -END element is stored in the lastLyric variable.

+Add a statement to the event handler function for nextTwo that changes the display property of lastLyric to 'inline-block'.

 Make the following changes to the lyrics in the function when the button is clicked:

 Change the content of the element with an ID of word-five to DEAR.